 - Ovum-pick up: The oocytes are retrieved from the ovaries by aspiration, a process medically known as follicle puncture or ovum pick-up (OPU).
 This surgical procedure takes about 30 minutes and is done under mild anesthesia.

-- Embryo transfer: As soon as the recipient’s uterine lining is on its receptive phase, the embryo with the highest quality will be selected and placed inside the uterine cavity.
+- Embryo transfer: As soon as the recipient’s uterine lining is on its receptive phase, the embryo with the highest quality will be selected and placed in the uterine cavity.
 This step is not painful at all, and takes only a few minutes.
 Neither anesthesia nor special aftercare is needed.

 - Cryopreservation of leftover embryos: Unused embryos from IVF can be cryopreserved for future cycles in case of failure on the first attempt or if the couple wishes to have more children.